algolia/vue-instantsearch/docs/src/getting-started/migration.md

 * `ais-sort-by-selector` -> `ais-sort-by`
 * `ais-index` -> `ais-instant-search`

+All individual component exports have also been renamed from e.g. `SearchBox` to `AisSearchBox`.
+This is to make it more ergonomic to use them as components in a Vue file with the same name as expected.

 ### New components

 Find more information on these in their respective documentation.